20i

 When it comes to surfing the net, one person’s power usage may seem tiny.
 But it all adds up, especially when 63% of the world use the internet.

-Here’s some facts and figures about the internet’s contribution to global warming.
-Note that these are estimates, so sources sometimes differ.
+Here’s some facts and figures about the internet’s contribution to global warming:

 • The internet is responsible for around 3.7% of global greenhouse gas emissions